Real people. Real places. Real stories.

 submit your story

-Submissions to our monthly magazine are currently CLOSED and will reopen February 2nd.
-IN THE MEANTIME, OUR ANNUAL SHORT STORY CONTEST IS OPEN, CLICK HERE FOR GUIDELINES.
+Submissions to our monthly magazine are currently CLOSED and will reopen from February 1st through September 29th.
+IN THE MEANTIME, OUR CONTEST submission period is open, CLICK HERE FOR GUIDELINES.

 Why submit to us?

 - WE PAY WRITERS FAIRLY.
 It’s hard work writing good stories, and you deserve to get paid.
 Or maybe you don’t and you’re just duping us?
-Regardless, we pay 8 cents a word for stories up to 2,000 words (well, 1,875 to be exact).
-Stories longer than this are capped at $150 payment ($250 for MEMBERS).
+Regardless, we pay 8 cents a word (with a $500 cap), and 2 cents a word for reprints.

 - GET YOUR WORK IN FRONT OF A LARGE AND GROWING AUDIENCE.
 Our aim is fixed on telling good stories, period, and because of that we have built a massive readership from all over the globe.
 Want to get your stories out to more than just dear old nana?
 Then you've come to the right place.